+Priest Track Checklist

+Please see customary for detailed descriptions and instructions.

+DISCERNMENT

 Applicant

-□ Application Packet
+Application Packet

-Note: Please complete all listed below and submit together in one mailing or email to
+Note: Please complete all listed below and submit together in one mailing or email to Candace@adots.org:

-Candace@adots.org:

-ADOTS Fee payment (Please see our fees and costs sheet)

-Application Form with Resumé/CV

-Receipt of SMP Policy
+ADOTS Fee payment (Please see our fees and costs sheet) Application Form with Resumé/CV Receipt of SMP Policy Response Questions Rector Support Letter Spouse Letter (if applicable) Transcripts, certifications, alternative study descriptions

-Response Questions

-Rector Support Letter

-Spouse Letter (if applicable)

-Transcripts, certifications, alternative study descriptions

-When we have a completed application file, after approval by the Canon to the Ordinary

-Bishop, and Dean, we move to Aspirant status.
+When we have a completed application file, after approval by the Canon to the Ordinary, Bishop, and Dean, we move to Aspirant status.

 Aspirant

-□ Church Lay Discernment Team Recommendation from Rector
+- Church Lay Discernment Team Recommendation from Rector

-□ Complete Background Check Process
+- □ Complete Background Check Process

-□ Psychological Evaluation
+- □ Psychological Evaluation

-☐ Marital Assessment (If required by Screener)
+- □ Marital Assessment (If required by Screener)

-□ Letter of Intention to Become a Postulant
+- □ Letter of Intention to Become a Postulant

-□ Phone or In-Person Meeting with the Bishop or Designated Representative
+- □ Phone or In-Person Meeting with the Bishop or Designated Representative

-☐ Bishop and Dean's Review and Approval to Proceed to Postulancy
+- Bishop and Dean's Review and Approval to Proceed to Postulancy

 PREPARATION

 Postulant

-□ Assessments and Training
+- □ Assessments and Training

-□ Keeping Our Sacred Trust
+- Keeping Our Sacred Trust

-☐ Ministry Safe Sexual Misconduct Prevention
+- □ Ministry Safe Sexual Misconduct Prevention

-□ Deacon's Exam
+- □ Deacon's Exam

-□ Diaconal Ministry Plan with Rector/Ministry Leader
+- Diaconal Ministry Plan with Rector/Ministry Leader

 Candidate

-□ Ember Day Letters □ Date of Diaconal Ordination Scheduled
+- \Box Ember Day Letters

+- □ Date of Diaconal Ordination Scheduled

-☐ (2)Lay and (1)Clergy Presenter Names Reported to ADOTS
+- □ (2)Lay and (1)Clergy Presenter Names Reported to ADOTS

-☐ Purchase White Alb and Red Deacon's Stole
+- □ Purchase White Alb and Red Deacon's Stole

+- \Box Personal Retreat

+Transitional Diaconate

+- □ Letter from Rector or Clergy Supervisor Affirming Completion of Diaconal Period

+- 🗆 Priest's Exam

+- □ Priestly Ordination Scheduled

+- □ Lay and Clergy Sponsor invitation

+- □ Purchase Red Priest's Stole

-□ Personal Retreat
+- \Box Personal Retreat

-a respond respond

-Ordination to the Sacred Order of Deacons
+Ordination to the Sacred Order of Priests

+Deacon Track

+eacons are called to sacramental, liturgical, and pastoral care ministries.
+Specifically, the Deacon assists the Priest in worship and administration of the sacraments, cares for the poor, the sick, and the outcast, and assists in pastoral care.
+The order of deacon is not a "stepping stone" or a lesser order than the order of priest.
+Instead, it is a specific calling that has its own focus and purpose.
+Because priests serve as deacons in transition, we use the term Vocational Deacon for those called to the order for life.
+In the Anglican Diocese of the South we ordain men and women to the order of deacons.
+The process described below is intended only for those who sense a call to be a deacon.
+If, instead, you sense a call to priestly ministry should follow the process outlined above as the Presbyter Track.

+THE PROCESS OF DISCERNMENT